-- 2. Rationale: Lets the Office of Mineral Resources know how effective its program of leasing and granting operating agreements is, in optimizing revenue to the State, as compared to the prior year. - 3.
-Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the Agency. - 4.
+- Rationale: Provides a measure of industry participation in the Office of Mineral Resources (OMR) program of leasing and granting operating agreements to optimize revenue to the State, as compared to the prior year. - 3.
+Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the agency. - 4.
 Clarity: Prior year is defined as the year for which actual numbers are available which will generally be the prior year at the time the initial calculation is made. - 5.
 Validity, Reliability, and Accuracy: Yes.
 The Legislative Auditor audits the data, which are used to derive this Key Indicator each year.
 The DNR Internal Audit staff monitors this as well. - 6.
 Data Source, Collection, and Reporting: The data is collected into a database monthly and is kept current.
 The data is reported annually. - 7.
 Calculation Methodology: The total productive state-leased acreage under contract from the prior year as defined above is divided by the total state-leased acreage under contract to derive a percentage. - 8.
 Scope: Aggregate. - 9.
 Caveats: Given that the indicator is a percentage, there is an inherent problem, because, as either of the input indicators change, the percentage will change.
-The price of petroleum products may affect this Performance Indicator, as well as the availability of investment capital for industry. - 10.
-Responsible Person: Byron Miller, Geology, Engineering & Land Administrator; Byron.Miller@la.gov; Phone: (225)342-7121
+The price of petroleum products may affect this Performance Indicator, as well as the availability of investment capital for industry.

+10. Responsible Person: Byron Miller, Petroleum Scientist Administrator,

+Byron.Miller@la.gov, Phone: (225)342-7121